 “Alpha” (α) – A term used to describe a strategy's ability to beat the market.
 Alpha is also referred to as “excess return” or “abnormal rate of return,” eluting to the theory that markets are efficient.
 Thus there’s no systematic method to generate returns that beat the broader market’s returns.
 To illustrate this point, 92% of actively managed funds do not outperform their benchmark thus do not generate any alpha giving rise to the efficient market theory.

 The only way to consistently and reliably profit from efficient market behavior is via options trading.
 Options trading allows one to profit without predicting which way the stock will move.
 Options trading isn’t about whether or not the stock will move up or down; it’s about the probability of the stock not moving up or down more than a specified amount.
-Running an option-based portfolio offers a superior risk profile relative to a stock-based portfolio while providing a statistical edge to optimize favorable trade outcomes.
+Thus, running an option-based portfolio offers a superior risk profile relative to a stock-based portfolio while providing a statistical edge to optimize favorable trade outcomes.

 Comprehensive Options Portfolio Results